chaostal/mtg_cards/README.md

 `pip install flask`

-Or even better (if I manage to push a requirements file) install all the dependencies from a requirements.txt file:
+Or even better install all the dependencies from the requirements.txt file:

 `pip install -r requirements.txt`